ai-solution-eng/ai-solution-demos/batch-agreement-robot/doc/README.md

 ![frontend02](images/frontend02.PNG)
 ![frontend03](images/frontend03.PNG)

 ## Limitations

 BAR will extract the text from entire documents and add it to the prompts.
 This process assumes that **the documents' content fits into the model context window**.

 For very large files (100s of pages) and/or models with small context windows (a few thousands tokens), the analysis is expected to fail.

+## Acknowledgements

+The BAR application has been developed internally by Hewlett Packard Labs.

+BAR original GitHub repository and source code is available at https://github.hpe.com/hpe/BAR/tree/main